-The diversity of natural beauty at this park makes it a must-see destination for outdoor lovers—the hardest part is knowing where to start.
+The diversity of natural beauty at this park makes it a must-see destination for outdoor lovers — the hardest part is knowing where to start.
 Climb or take a scenic drive up Wheeler Peak, the park’s iconic 13,000-foot mountain, for spectacular views; wander through groves of 3,000-year-old bristlecone pines; take a ranger-led tour through the marble and limestone halls of Lehman Caves; and hike or backpack among pristine alpine lakes.
-After night falls, you’re still in luck: The dark skies and excellent astronomy programs are just as captivating as the incredible scenery you can see during the daylight hours.
+At night, visitors can enjoy exceptionally dark skies and excellent astronomy programs.

 More about Great Basin